 There’s more than 700 dams which have been built along the Danube River’s tributaries.

-Do you know any interesting facts about the Danube River that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the Danube River?
+Share them in the comments below!